 Organize your Commercialization Plan into six separate sections, following the headings and order below.
-Start each section with the appropriate heading - Value of the SBIR/STTR Project, Expected Outcomes, and Impact; Company; Market, Customer, and Competition; Intellectual Property Protection; Finance Plan; and Revenue Stream.
+Start each section with the appropriate heading - Value of the SBIR / STTR Project, Expected Outcomes, and Impact; Company; Market, Customer, and Competition; Intellectual Property Protection; Finance Plan; and Revenue Stream.
 Provide a description for each of the following areas:

 a.
-Value of the SBIR/STTR Project, Expected Outcomes, and Impact
+Value of the SBIR / STTR Project, Expected Outcomes, and Impact

-Describe, in layperson's terms, the proposed project and its key technology objectives.
-State the product, process, or service to be developed in Phase III.
+State the product, process, or service to be commercialized.
 Clarify the need that is addressed, specifying weaknesses in the current approaches to meet this need.
 In addition, describe the commercial applications of the research and the innovation inherent in this application.
 Be sure to also specify the potential societal, educational, and scientific benefits of this work.
 Explain the non-commercial impacts to the overall significance of the project.
-Explain how the SBIR/STTR project integrates with the overall business plan of the company.
+Explain how the SBIR / STTR project integrates with the overall business plan of the company.